 Your Richmond Hill Public Library card provides you with access to a number of items in our regular collections that you can borrow.
 Covering a wide range of topics from getting started to DNA, these books will help you advance your research, teach you new skills and help you uncover other valuable tools and resources to learn more about your family.

-During the Library's closure due to COVID-19, you may place holds on circulating items at Central Library and take advantage of our curbside pickup.
+During the Library's closure due to COVID-19, you may place holds on circulating items at Central branch and take advantage of our curbside pickup.

 Free Online Resources

 The Internet offers a wealth of genealogy-related information and resources and here are just a few free online resources: